 The Reassignment Process

-The Reassignment Committee will consider all reassignment requests on a case-by-case basis.
-In order to submit requests for reassignment, students must follow these steps:
+The Reassignment requests will be considered on a case-by-case basis.
+In order to submit requests, students must follow these steps:

-- Make an appointment with the Cooperative Education Manager/Educator before pursuing reassignment, preferably at the beginning of a term.
+- Make an appointment with the Cooperative Education Manager before pursuing reassignment, preferably at the beginning of a term

-- The Cooperative Education Manager/Educator will work with the student to determine if reassignment is the right step.
+- The Cooperative Education Manager will work with the student to determine if reassignment is the right step

 - If pursuing reassignment is agreed upon, the student will fill out all necessary forms, which include:

-- Provide written documentation explaining reason(s) for the reassignment request.
+- Provide a written description explaining reason(s) for the reassignment request

 - Ensure copies of the following are accurate and up-to-date:

-The Cooperative Education Manager/Educator or Review Team will preview all submitted materials and make a decision.
+The Cooperative Education Manager and/or Cooperative Education Director will preview all submitted materials and make a decision.
 The Cooperative and Experiential Education Office is prepared to help guide and assist all students as they continue to grow with their organizations and move toward graduation.
-The student is encouraged to contact their Cooperative Education Manager/Educator for advice and counsel before making any change to their cooperative education program.
+The student is required to contact their Cooperative Education Manager for advice and counsel before making any change to their cooperative education program.
 The timing of reassignment should take place at the end of the work term or within three (3) weeks of the academic term.
 This ensures both the student and employer adequate time to prepare.

 Transfer of Work Experience